TSMaitry/alaterm/bug_report.md

 Did you re-try the installer?
 Same thing, or different message?

 **Status file**
-Copy the text of file `$PREFIX/../../status` here.
+In Termux, copy the text of file `$PREFIX/../../status` here.

 **Additional context**
 Add any other context about the problem here.